 - Female Young Gun Award

 This category is open to nominees with 1 to 5 years’ experience in the insolvency industry.
 We are seeking nominations across all areas of insolvency and restructuring.
-Click here to start the nomination process for the Young Gun Award.
+Nominations for the 2020 WIRV Awards will open in early 2020.
+Please register for our mailing list so that WIRV can let you know when the nominations have opened.

 - Outstanding Female Award

 WIRV is seeking nominations for females who are role models in insolvency and restructuring, and/or have made an outstanding contribution to the industry.
 This category is open to all females in the insolvency and restructuring industry.
-Click here to start the nomination process for the Outstanding Female Award.
+Nominations for the 2020 WIRV Awards will open in early 2020.
+Please register for our mailing list so that WIRV can let you know when the nominations have opened.

 - Male Champion of Change Award

 This category is open to males who have been champions of change in the insolvency and restructuring industry.
 Male Champions of Change use their individual and collective leadership to elevate gender equality as an issue of national and international social and economic importance.
-Click here to start the nomination process for the Male Champion of Change Award.
+Nominations for the 2020 WIRV Awards will open in early 2020.
+Please register for our mailing list so that WIRV can let you know when the nominations have opened.

-The nominations for each category are sent separately to each of the judges, and the judges then undertake a scoring process in accordance with each award’s criteria to determine the winner.
+The nominations for each category are judged independently by an Industry Panel.
+Judging Panel then undertake a scoring process in accordance with each award’s criteria to determine the winner.